Manesh-R/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_03a-Manage_Azure_Resources_by_Using_the_Azure_Portal.md

 ### Exercise 1

-#### Task 1: Create resource groups and deploy resources to resource groups
+#### Task 1: deploy resources to resource groups

-In this task, you will use the Azure portal to create resource groups and create a disk in the resource group.
+In this task, you will use the Azure portal to create a disk in the resource group.

 1. Sign in to the [Azure portal](https://portal.azure.com).